jh603/ChemMCP/site/content/get-started.md

 {{< alert "circle-info" >}}

 To use all tools, you'll need all the above variables.
-If you only plan to use a subset, not all variables are required, and you can use our **QuickSetup** utility (TODO) to auto-configure your tools.
+If you only plan to use a subset, not all variables are required, and you can use our **QuickConfig** utility (TODO) to auto-configure your tools.

 {{< /alert >}}